 You can harvest any time of the year but it is believed that the roots will have the most nutritional value in the spring and fall.

 How to dry and cook dandelion root

 Can you eat dandelion roots raw?
 Yes but they won't taste very good.
 Most parts of the dandelion plant are very bitter.
 The roots will taste much better roasted.

 - Kitchen knife

 Once you have gathered enough roots, take them to the kitchen.
 Wash them thoroughly and pick off the fibrous stringy bits.
 Rinse them again and then cut into small pieces.
 You want them ¼ - ½ inch pieces or smaller.

 Place on a roasting pan and bake at 250 degrees for 2 hours.
 Flip after one hour to make sure all the sides are roasted.
 Once they are cooked try to chop them even smaller.
 You can put them in a coffee grinder to make them even finer.

-The tea was a lot lighter in taste and color than I was expecting.
-I steeped it for a very long time but it didn't get very strong.
-Considering the time it takes to prepare the root this isn’t something I would make on a regular basis but I did have fun making it.
-I was pleasantly surprised, I was planning on not liking the taste very much but I actually don't mind it at all.
+I was pleasantly surprised.
+I didn't plan on liking the taste but I actually don't mind it at all.
 Since I have so many dandelions growing in my yard I will be experimenting with other recipes like dandelion salad and wine.
 Stay tuned.